How to Write Website Copy That SELLS: Guide for Founders

 What is a website copy review?

-A website copy review (or audit or critique) is an unbiased analysis of the written copy that’s currently on your website, with feedback and actionable suggestions to show you exactly how you can improve it.
+A website copy review (or website copy audit or critique) is an unbiased analysis of the written copy that’s already on your website, with feedback and actionable suggestions to show you exactly how you can improve it.

-• tells you how to bridge that gap
+tells you how to bridge that gap, step by step

-That way, you can then fix the copy on your own following those points.
+That way, you can then fix your website copy on your own following that plan.
+Easy!

 What’s included in a website copy review?

-• Does the top section of your homepage immediately clarify exactly what you do, who your products/services are for, and how they can benefit them?
+Does the top section of your homepage immediately clarify exactly what you do, who your products/services are for, and how they will benefit them?

 For example, did you know that using headings just to highlight your text visually is one of the worst things you can do for your SEO?
-And that you shouldn’t have the exact same clickable text more than once on the same page?
+And that you shouldn’t have the exact same clickable text more than once on the same page (like “Find out more” for every single service)?

-But, at the same time, let’s be clear:
+At the same time, though, I want to be clear:

 What’s NOT part of a website copy review?

-• A proofreading service.
-Most writers will point out obvious grammatical and punctuation mistakes.
-However, that’s not the point of an audit since… you’ll probably have to rewrite most of that copy anyway!
+Most website copywriters will also point out obvious grammatical and punctuation mistakes.
+However, that’s not the point of a copy review because:

 So, is a website copy review the best option for my business?

-If your current website copy hasn’t been bringing you the results you were hoping for, the best option is some brand new copy written from scratch by a professional writer.
+If your current copy hasn’t been bringing you (m)any clients or helping you sell your services more easily, the best option is to invest in brand new website copy written from scratch by a professional copywriter.

-However, hiring an expert to review your website copy is indeed the (second) best option for your business if you genuinely can’t afford to invest in new copywriting services just yet.
+However, hiring an expert to review your website copy is indeed the (second) best option if you genuinely can’t afford full copywriting services just yet.

-• Hiring the cheapest writer you can find (only to get more directionless copy written without a strategy)
+Hiring the cheapest writer you can find on Upwork, only to get more directionless copy written without a strategy

-• Using AI writing tools (ugh, don’t let me get started!)
+Using AI (ugh, don’t let me get started!)

 What are the benefits of a website copy review?